 Budesonide is a nonhalogenated glucocorticoid used in treatment of Crohn’s disease in people.
 Budesonide undergoes significant first-pass metabolism in the liver; theoretically, this should reduce the adverse effects often seen with traditional glucocorticoids, because little of the active drug is systemically available.
 In one study of 10 healthy dogs, the pituitary-adrenocortical axis was suppressed, but no other adverse effects were seen.

 Immunosuppressive drugs are mostly used in combination with glucocorticoids when the response is not satisfactory with the latter alone.
-The most commonly used are azathioprine and chlorambucil in dogs and cats.
-Azathioprine (2 mg/kg/day, and then tapered), alone or in combination with prednisone, has been used to control clinical signs associated with lymphocytic-plasmacytic colitis.
-Azathioprine may be considered in cases that are poorly responsive to prednisone or to prednisone with sulfasalazine.
+The most commonly used are azathioprine and chlorambucil in dogs and cats, respectively.
+Azathioprine (2 mg/kg/day, and then tapered), alone or in combination with prednisone, has been used to control clinical signs associated with lymphocytic-plasmacytic colitis in dogs.
+Azathioprine may be considered in dogs that are poorly responsive to prednisone or to prednisone with sulfasalazine.
 The serious adverse effects of azathioprine in cats (myelosuppression and hepatotoxicity) limit its use in feline colitis.
-Instead, chlorambucil (0.1–0.2 mg/kg or 1 mg/cat, daily initially until clinical signs are markedly improved, which may require 4–8 wk) is used in cats in combination with prednisone if needed.
+Instead, chlorambucil (0.1–0.2 mg/kg or 1 mg/cat, daily initially until clinical signs are markedly improved, which may require 4–8 weeks) is used in cats in combination with prednisone if needed.

-Cyclosporine has been effective in steroid-refractory cases of colitis, but it has not been evaluated in cats.
+Cyclosporine has been effective in steroid-refractory cases of colitis in dogs, but it has not been evaluated in cats.
 Adverse effects include GI disturbances, gingival disease, and alopecia.

 Some animals also require short-term use of motility modifiers until inflammation is controlled.
-Loperamide (0.1–0.2 mg/kg, bid-qid) stimulates segmental activity and slows passage of fecal contents.
+Loperamide (0.1–0.2 mg/kg, 2–4 times daily) stimulates segmental activity and slows passage of fecal contents.
 It also decreases colonic secretion, enhances salt and water absorption, and increases anal sphincter tone.
 It is contraindicated in cases of infectious colitis (eg, caused by Salmonella, Campylobacter, or Clostridium).

 The short-term prognosis for chronic colitis is good for both dogs and cats.
 However, longterm prognosis for complete resolution without relapses appears poor.
 Most cases of inflammatory bowel disease are not curable, and some form of treatment will likely be necessary longterm.
 For some animals, especially cats, longterm management of chronic colitis may be possible with diet alone.